jbmorley/zmk-config/README.md

 ### Keyboard Matrix

-The Psion Series 5 keyboard has the following keyboard matrix:
+The Psion Series 5 keyboard has the following keyboard matrix with bin numbering given for the 20-pin FFC connector:

 |                         | Col 0 (20) | Col 1 (19)  | Col 2 (18) | Col 3 (17)   | Col 4 (16) | Col 5 (14) | Col 6 (13) | Col 7 (12) |
 | ----------------------- | ---------- | ----------- | ---------- | ------------ | ---------- | ---------- | ---------- | ---------- |